orkes-io/docs/docs/running-workflows/running-first-workflow.md

 This is an example workflow that queries a publicly available JSON API to retrieve some data.
 This workflow doesn’t require any worker implementation as the tasks in this workflow are managed by the system itself.
 This is an awesome feature of Conductor.
-For a lot of typical work, you won’t have to write any code at all.
+For a lot of typical work, we won’t have to write any code at all.

-Let's talk about this workflow a little more so that you can gain some context.
+Let's talk about this workflow a little more so that we can gain some context.

 ```json
 "name" : "first_sample_workflow"
 ```

-This line here is how you name your workflow.
+This line here is how we name our workflow.
 In this case our workflow name is `first_sample_workflow`

 This workflow contains just one worker.
 The workers are defined under the key `tasks`.
 Here is the worker definition with the most important values: